pixie-io/docs.px.dev/content/en/01-about-pixie/05-faq.md

 ### Does Pixie offer a hosted cloud offering?

-Yes.
-Pixie Community Cloud is a hosted version of Pixie.
-Pixie stores all data on the customer's cluster, resulting in a very small cloud footprint which allows Pixie to offer the Community Cloud offering 100% free for all Pixie users.
-See the Community Cloud [Install Guide](/installing-pixie/install-guides/community-cloud-for-pixie) to get started.
+Yes, there are a few versions of hosted Pixie.
+Please see the [Hosted Pixie](/installing-pixie/install-guides/hosted-pixie) page for all the current offerings.

 ## Data Collection

 ### Where does Pixie store its data?

 Pixie stores the data it collects in-memory on the nodes in your cluster; no data is sent to a centralized backend outside of the cluster.
-This is true for both self-hosted Pixie and [Pixie Community Cloud](#general-does-pixie-offer-a-hosted-cloud-offering).
+This is true for both [hosted](#general-does-pixie-offer-a-hosted-cloud-offering) and self-hosted Pixie.

 Pixie has a [1GiB memory requirement](/installing-pixie/requirements/#memory) per node.
 After installing Pixie, it is normal to see a temporary increase in memory usage of the `vizier-pem` pods as they begin to fill their [data tables](/reference/datatables/).